lintonye/learnreact.design/_posts/2017-06-20-reactjs-react-native.md

 You know, those little things, such as scrolling acceleration, animations, keyboard behavior and drop shadows, actually play an important role in the user experience of your app.
 If those are not consistent with other apps on the phone, users will quickly get frustrated.

-I originally intended to explain here what "native" actually means and why React Native performs better.
+I originally intended to explain here what "native" really means and why React Native performs better.
 But my notes quickly grew into a full page after a few brainstorming sessions.
 Let's leave that as a future post of its own.

 For now, I want you to just remember that native UI is one of the great things that make React Native shine.